WhiskeySockets/Baileys/README.md

         contextInfo: { forwardingScore: 2, isForwarded: true }, // some random context info
         // (can show a forwarded message with this too)
         timestamp: Date(), // optional, if you want to manually set the timestamp of the message
-        validateID: true, // if you want to validate the ID before sending the message, true by default
         caption: "hello there!", // (for media messages) the caption to send with the media (cannot be sent with stickers though)
         thumbnail: "23GD#4/==", /*  (for location & media messages) has to be a base 64 encoded JPEG if you want to send a custom thumb, or set to null if you don't want to send a thumbnail.